yaseenkady/tree.pro/raw/12_circulatory/1_heart/bacterial_endocarditis.md

 Mitral valve is frequently involved.

-Tricuspid valve is associated with recreating drug, Staphylococcus aureus, Pseudomonas, and Candida.
+Native valve endocarditis may be due to: Haemophilus, Aggregatibacter, Cardiobacterium, Eikenella, Kingella.

 Staphylococcus aureus is associated with acute onset and large vegetation.

-Streptococcus viridans is associated with dental procedure, subacute onset, and small vegetation.

 Streptococcus bovis is associated with colon cancer.

 Streptococcus epidermis is associated with prosthetic valve.

-Native valve endocarditis may be due to: Haemophilus, Aggregatibacter, Cardiobacterium, Eikenella, Kingella.
+Streptococcus viridans is associated with dental procedure, subacute onset, and small vegetation.

+Tricuspid valve is associated with recreating drug, Staphylococcus aureus, Pseudomonas, and Candida.

 # <

 # >

+ANEMIA

 Fever

+Embolism

+Glomerulonephritis

+Janeway lesion

 Murmur

+Nail-bed hemorrhage

+Osler node

 Roth spot

-Osler node

-Janeway lesion

-Nail-bed hemorrhage

-Glomerulonephritis

-Embolism

 Septic arterial embolism

 Septic pulmonary empolism

-Anemia